 So there isn’t really a whole lot of difference between seasonal packing lists.

-It’s important to note that San Diego is one of the lowest-humidity cities in the U.S. This means that even if the daytime is very hot, as soon as the sun sets, it gets a bit chilly.
+It’s important to note that San Diego is one of the lowest-humidity cities in the U.S. This means that even if the daytime is very warm, as soon as the sun sets, it gets a bit chilly.
 Many out-of-towners get caught thinking it’s always hot.
 Locals can spot tourists who are shivering in their shorts, tanks, and flip-flops on a cool evening!

 Your choice of clothing will depend more on the activities you choose while in America’s Finest City.
-While there are many ways you can spend your time, you can enjoy San Diego with an extremely compact wardrobe.
+While there are many ways you can spend your time, you can enjoy San Diego with an extremely compact travel capsule wardrobe.

 Start by reading these general tips on packing for summer travel: